Piper Alpha: Occidental “never ever apologised.”

 But while Lord Cullen was highly critical of almost every aspect of Occidental’s management, especially the Permit To Work system, he was largely silent on the body that was supposed to regulate oil platforms and make sure they were up to scratch, the Department of Energy.

 And it must have been awkward for Lord Cullen to bite the hand that fed him so to speak.
 Commissioned by the Department of Energy and relying largely on their technical investigation as gospel he never made it abundantly clear that there was not a shred of evidence to support J R Petrie’s theory (also adopted as gospel by Occidental) that the blank flange being improperly fitted had caused the leak that caused the explosion.
+The extent to which Lord Cullen focused on the blank flange is evidenced by the fact that the word “flange” features 198 times in his final Report.

 Of course it is possible that the cause of the explosion may have been the blank flange on the safety valve pipework, which, first Mr Petrie, then Occidental, claimed had been improperly fitted by Score UK, but that is only one possible cause of the gas release, among many, many, others.
+For Mr. Petrie to identify an item which weighed 33kg out of Piper Alpha’s 34,000ton of steelwork that lay on the sea-bed after only a short investigation was astonishing.

 And just because the explosion happened at around the time that the safety valve pipework was thought to have been erroneously pressurized by attempting to start Pump A, it doesn’t follow that these two events (one speculative) were related to each other.